Umar Gul: Test cricket

 He was recalled and played two Tests after that taking four wickets in a drawn Test against New Zealand before coming in as replacement for Shabbir Ahmed in the second Test of the three-Test series against India.
 After coming on as first-change bowler, Gul dismissed Virender Sehwag in his second over, and then bowled unchanged for 12 overs either side of lunch to take five Indian top order wickets – including Rahul Dravid and Sachin Tendulkar, who both had Test batting averages above 50, as did Sehwag.
-Gul finished with five for 31 in his spell, earning him commendation from Cricinfo journalist Dileep Premachandran, who praised his "control of line and length", and he was also named Man of the Match despite conceding runs at five an over in the second innings in a nine-wicket win.
+Gul finished with five for 31 in his spell, earning him commendation from ESPNcricinfo journalist Dileep Premachandran, who praised his "control of line and length", and he was also named Man of the Match despite conceding runs at five an over in the second innings in a nine-wicket win.

 After a length injury lay-off, which kept him out of international cricket for nearly two years, Gul returned to the Pakistan fold in 2006.
 Firstly with quiet away series against Sri Lanka then followed by a tour to England in 2006.
 Gul was quickly made the lead bowler in the side due to the injuries to other front line bowlers.
 Gul to 18 wickets in four tests, justifying the selectors faith in him.

 Later in 2006, against West Indies at home, Gul had perhaps his most successful test series.
 He took 16 wickets in 3 tests, including notable spells of reverse swing bowling.
 He was responsible for breaking Ramnaresh Sarwan's toe with a dipping yorker.

 In February 2009, Gul recorded his best test figures in the Pakistan team, taking 6 for 135 on a flat pitch.
 In July 2010, Pakistan faced England at Trent Bridge and were 147/9 in their first innings.
 Gul scored 30* before the day was called off due to bad light.
 He returned the next day with Mohammad Asif and batted with intent to add another 35 runs in five overs.
 This saw Pakistan avoid the follow-on against England and therefore survive an innings defeat.

 Gul then suffered a hamstring injury in the second test when he was touring England in 2010 he was ruled out for three weeks that meant he would miss the remaining two tests.
 However Gul managed to recover and became fit enough to play in the fourth test However they decided to rest Gul for the final test match despite the fact that he had recovered quicker than expected.

 His next chance to play test cricket came against South Africa in November 2010 when he took 3 wickets in a first innings and triggered a South African collapse of 380 on a flat wicket.
 He took the crucial wicket with an excellent inswinger against AB de Villiers.